Theory and classification of interacting 'integer' topological phases in two dimensions: A Chern-Simons approach: Concluding remarks

 While completing this manuscript \Ref{Levin2012a} appeared which studies the specific case of $G=U(1)\rtimes Z_2^T$ (topological insulators) using a K matrix approach.
 Our results agree in the areas where they overlap.

 \acknowledgements

 We are indebted to Zheng-Cheng Gu for numerous discussions and Xiao-Gang Wen, Michael Levin and Xie Chen for feedback on the manuscript.
-A.V. was supported by NSF DMR 0645691 and Y.L. by Office of BES, Materials Sciences Division of the U.S. DOE under contract No. DE-AC02-05CH1123.
+A.V. was supported by NSF DMR 0645691 and Y.L. by Office of BES, Materials Sciences Division of the U.S. DOE under contract No. DE-AC02-05CH11231.
+We thank Chong Wang and T. Senthil for pointing out that bosonic SPTs with $U(1)\rtimes Z_2^T$ symmetry are destabilized by the presence of electrons.